-As we mark our 30th Anniversary, I thank our partners, directors and employees who have stood by the Bank since its inception.
-All the achievements of the Bank over the last 30 years would not have been possible without your dedication and input.
+I pay homage to our founding partners, directors', and employees who have stood by the Bank since it was established.
+All the accomplishments of the Bank over the last 30 years would not have been possible without their dedication and input in the initial stages.